 I’m going to explain what the “Inciting Incident” is in your story, where to put it, what it’s used for, and how to write it.
 I’ll be referencing the film The Matrix as an example of a really well written inciting incident.

-Because Neo is the Protagonist, the conflict that is launched by the inciting incident is the conflict between Neo and The Matrix itself.
-The Matrix is essentially a character in it’s own right.
+Because Neo is the Protagonist, the conflict that is launched by the inciting incident is the conflict between Neo and the Matrix itself.
+The Matrix is essentially a character in its own right.

 Until the inciting incident in The Matrix, Neo following the girl with the white rabbit tattoo, he is not involved in the story and is not pursuing his goal.
-He has no knowledge of The Matrix, he has no connection to anything that is happening.
+He has no knowledge of the Matrix; he has no connection to anything that is happening.
 He has not been set against The Matrix.
 But the moment he goes to follow the white rabbit, he is on his path and we are following his story.

 However, you shouldn’t spend too long prior to the inciting incident, because that’s not your story and that’s not why your audience has come to your work.
 Your inciting incident needs to go in the first act; in a book it should go in the first couple of chapters, in a film it should go in the first ten pages.

 A lot of stories will spend time with the antagonist or with the villain of the story before going to the protagonist’s inciting incident.
 For instance, in The Matrix you start with Trinity fighting agents and going out of the window.
 This allows the audience to see what is at stake for the Protagonist when their story is started.
 In Lilly Prospero And The Mermaid’s Curse, I started the story with the Antagonist; The Harvester.
 I show him dragging a mermaid from the ocean, preparing to harvest her body parts to sell on the magical black market.
 This immediately tells you what Lilly will be set against, so when her story is triggered, the audience understands why it matters.

-You can find more writing advice on our YouTube channel where we’ll be releasing a piece of writing advice every day to help you become a better and more confident writer.
+You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!